wcarc-on/wcarc-site/june_vhf_contest.md

 We'll be active on all bands from 50 MHz through to 24 GHz.
 Please contact us during the contest if you're able to do so, whether from your home station or as a rover.
 Every contact makes the contest more interesting and helps us increase our score.

+This year, WCARC will have an FM simplex station operating on the 2m, 70cm, and 23cm bands on the following frequencies: 146.550 MHz (primary), 146.520 MHz (secondary), 446.000 MHz, and 1294.500 MHz.

 More information about the contest can be found below.

 -----